 That’s not to suggest it's not fun at all.

-Another thing to note: I still worked from my room most of the time.
-Moving to Rome didn’t solve the issue of working alone all day.
+Psst: another thing to note is moving to Rome doesn't solve the issue of working alone all day in a room.
 But there are a few things you can do:

 -Go to local cafes and work (another great way to make friends and live the local life)